news

 ADVERTISEMENT

-The restaurant that is believed to have delivered the limoncello is reportedly still open, and no arrests have been made.
-The couple's families want those responsible to be held accountable.
+The restaurant that is believed to have delivered the limoncello is reportedly still open.
+Paul and Susan say they have yet to receive an apology.

 ADVERTISEMENT